-Federal Administrative Law Judges, often referred to as the Federal Administrative Trial Judiciary, perform judicial functions within the Executive Branch of the Government.
-In adjudicating cases before them, Administrative Law Judges conduct formal trial-type hearings, make findings of fact and law, apply agency regulations, and issue either initial or recommended decisions.
-Administrative Law Judges have complete decisional independence, and to protect that independence, have “tenure very similar to that provided for Federal judges under the constitution.”
-The U.S. Supreme Court stated that the role of an administrative law judge is “functionally comparable” to that of federal trial judges.
+Federal Administrative Law Judges (ALJs) perform judicial functions within the Executive Branch of the Government.
+In adjudicating cases before them, ALJs conduct formal trial-type hearings, make findings of fact and law, apply agency regulations, and issue either initial or recommended decisions.
+ALJs have complete decisional independence, and to protect that independence, have “tenure very similar to that provided for federal judges under the Constitution.”
+The U.S. Supreme Court stated that the role of an ALJ is “functionally comparable” to that of a federal trial judge.

 Administrative Law Judge powers and decisional independence come directly from the Administrative Procedure Act “without the necessity of express agency delegation,” and “an agency is without the power to withhold such powers” from its Administrative Law Judges.
 ATTORNEY GENERAL’S MANUAL ON THE ADMINISTRATIVE PROCEDURE ACT 74 (1947), reprinted in ADMINISTRATIVE CONFERENCE OF THE UNITED STATES, FEDERAL ADMINISTRATIVE PROCEDURE SOURCEBOOK 140 (2d ed.
 1992); In the Matter of Bilello [Current Transfer Binder] Comm.
 Fut.
 L. Rep. (CCH) 26,032 (Mar.
 25, 1994) (citing S. REP. NO. 752, 79th Cong., 1st Sess.
 21 (1945)); Tourist Enterprises Corporation “ORBIS”, CAB Docket No. 27914, Recommended Decision served October 7, 1977, p.
 11, n.9, adopted by CAB Order 78-5-11, dated May 8, 1978, p.
 2; “Judicial Response to Misconduct,” p.
 114 (ABA Center for Professional Responsibility 1995).

-Administrative Law Judges try cases falling into three broad categories: Regulatory cases; entitlement cases; and, enforcement cases.
+Administrative Law Judges hear cases falling into three broad categories: regulatory cases; entitlement cases; and enforcement cases.
 Regulatory cases, such as those of the Federal Energy Regulatory Commission, involve economic regulation of rates and services provided by industries vital to the U.S. economy.
 Entitlement cases involve adjudication of claims by citizens to benefits provided by law, such as, for example, disability benefits under the Social Security Act, and workmen’s compensation benefits under the Longshoremen and Harbor Workers Compensation Act.
 Enforcement cases involve adjudication of cases brought by various Federal agencies against individuals or companies to enforce Federal laws and regulations.
-Three examples are mine safety cases heard by Judges of the Mine Safety and Health Review Commission, work place safety cases heard by Judges of the Occupational Safety and Health Review Commission, and aviation safety cases heard by Judges of the National Transportation Safety Board.
+Three examples are mine safety cases heard by ALJs of the Mine Safety and Health Review Commission, work place safety cases heard by ALJs of the Occupational Safety and Health Review Commission, and aviation safety cases heard by ALJs of the National Transportation Safety Board.